Why I Stopped Intermittent Fasting

 This process is called gluconeogenesis.

 Cortisol and adrenaline are required for your cells to break down tissue for energy.
-Chronically elevated stress hormones are extremely damaging to the body.
+Chronically elevated stress hormones are incredibly damaging to the body.

 Stress depletes minerals, and minerals are cofactors for enzymes.
 Enzymes speed up chemical reactions in the body.
 Enzymes have thousands of roles inside the body, some of which include digestion, respiration, and nerve function.

-Without minerals, enzymes can’t function properly; without enzymes, the necessary chemical reactions inside the body can not occur.
-Lack of minerals leads to gut issues, disease, and illness.
+Without minerals, enzymes can’t function properly, and the necessary chemical reactions inside the body can not occur.
+A lack of minerals leads to gut issues and illness.

-Intermittent fasting puts your body in a chronically stressed state, which will completely wipe out your minerals (especially since you’re not eating enough to replenish your minerals).
+Intermittent fasting puts your body in a chronically stressed state, completely wiping out your minerals (especially since you’re not eating enough to replenish your minerals).

-This is why so many people crash and burn after a year or two of intermittent fasting.
+This is why so many women crash and burn after a year or two of intermittent fasting.

 A lack of minerals will absolutely destroy your metabolism over time.
 And your metabolism is about so much more than just burning calories efficiently.

 Metabolism is the sum of every metabolic process in the body.
-When your metabolism is healthy, metabolic processes in the body will function properly.
+When metabolism is healthy, metabolic processes function correctly.

-Metabolism affects digestion, the immune system, sex drive, hormones, and basically every function that goes on inside the body.
+Metabolism affects digestion, the immune system, sex drive, hormones, and basically every function inside the body.

-Intermittent fasting can definitely boost your energy and improve your focus when you first start to implement it.
+When you first implement intermittent fasting, it can boost your energy and improve your focus.
 But that still doesn’t necessarily mean it’s good.
 Just because something feels good doesn’t mean it is good.

 The so-called health benefits from intermittent fasting are often due to stress hormones kicking in.